 for the overture it is just a peaceful ending.

-First Movement: The Majesty of Summer
+First Movement: The

 The first movement is the beginning of the journey and begins with a long and contemplative sunrise section.
 Then the trek begins in earnest and vista after vista is seen.
 The energy and spirit levels are very high as the wanderer observes Nature at its grandest.